Overlay your data and models on the real world.

 • Attachments mapped to the story

 Compose places, layers, and viewpoints in context.
-Author the package visually, keep the geography legible, and build the briefing around the way people need to understand the territory, not around a generic slide template.
+Prepare the package visually, keep the geography legible, and build the briefing around the way people need to understand the territory, not around a generic slide template.

 Immersive map package configured for different stakeholders